 In its report to the council, Liverpool PCT said the city's smoking prevalence was excessively high at 29%.
 The national level is 22%.
-It added that research from several countries suggested smoking in movies was the most potent of the social
+It added that research from several countries suggested smoking in movies was the most potent of the

-influences which lead young people into smoking.
+social influences which lead young people into smoking.

-BBFC spokeswoman Sue Clark told the BBC that while the council was obviously entitled to re-classify films, members of the public were unlikely to back the idea: We have done our own consultation with the public and we specifically asked them
+BBFC spokeswoman Sue Clark told the BBC that while the council was obviously entitled to re-classify films, members of the public were unlikely to back the idea: We have done our own consultation with the public and we specifically

 Excessive smoking in a film may be flagged up in its consumer advice, or the extended classification information on the BBFC website, said Ms Clark.

 Till yesterday evening, the team of Agyaat was worried if Censor board would come down heavily on the film.
 It's a 'supernatural thriller' or a 'horror flick' or a 'slasher'.